hngprojects/hng_boilerplate_python_fastapi_web/API_README.md

 ## Introduction
 This project is a user authentication and management API built using FastAPI.
 It includes endpoints for user signup, login, logout, and token refresh functionalities.
 The API is designed to be secure and efficient, making use of JWT tokens for authentication.

+## PentaCoders - API and Database Design
-## Team
+### Team Members
-- Victor
+- Victor Ibor(API Design Lead)
-- Myles
+- Myles Cyril (Database Design Lead)
-- Wisdom
+- Wisdom Ehirim (API Design Documentation)
-- Timi
+- Timi (Databse Design Documentation)
-- Adebola
+- Adebola (General Documentation Review)

 ## API Design

-1.0.0
+Version: 1.0.0
+Our OpenAPI specification Designs can be found [here](https://openaiapi-victoribortechs-projects.vercel.app)

 ## Base URL